Due date: Tuesday, September 10th, 11:59PM

 You should not get any errors.

-Write a function, seconds_since_midnight h m s
+Write a function, seconds_since_midnight h m s, which returns

 the number of seconds elapsed since midnight.
 Your function should have the